QwikDev/qwik/starters/apps/base/README.md

 ## Add Integrations

 Use the `npm run qwik add` command to add additional integrations.
-Some examples of integrations include: Cloudflare, Netlify or Vercel server, and the [Static Site Generator (SSG)](https://qwik.builder.io/qwikcity/static-site-generation/static-site-config/).
+Some examples of integrations include: Cloudflare, Netlify or Express server, and the [Static Site Generator (SSG)](https://qwik.builder.io/qwikcity/static-site-generation/static-site-config/).

 ```shell
 npm run qwik add # or `yarn qwik add`